ncp9988/regexTutorial/gist-template.md

 # Regex Tutorial
+Welcome to a tutorial explaining a specific regex
 A regex, which is short for regular expression, is a sequence of characters that defines a specific search pattern.
 When included in code or search algorithms, regular expressions can be used to find certain patterns of characters within a string, or to find and replace a character or sequence of characters within a string.
 They are also frequently used to validate input.
 Email validation and passwords are a few areas of strings where Regex is widely used to define the constraints.
 Regular Expressions are provided under java.